yahyalegrini24/Balsam-/README.md

-Here is a generated README.md file for the "Balsam-" project:

 **Balsam-**
 ================

-**Description**
+**Overview**
 -----------

-Balsam- is a React Native project that utilizes Expo to provide a seamless development experience.
-The project is built with a focus on ease of use and scalability, leveraging popular libraries such as React Navigation and Firebase.
+Balsam- is a React Native project that leverages Expo to provide a seamless development experience.
+The project aims to provide a scalable and user-friendly application, utilizing popular libraries such as React Navigation and Firebase for authentication and data storage.

 **Installation Instructions**
 ---------------------------